tmssoftware/TMS-FlexCel.VCL-demos/Delphi/Modules/20.Reports/47.Regular Expressions In Reports/README.md

 - RegEx(IgnoreCase, Expression, Search): This will search for the expression inside \"Search\" string, and return the part of
-  \"Search\" that matchs the expression.
+  \"Search\" that matches the expression.

 - RegEx(IgnoreCase, Expression, Search, Replace): This will Replace the matching string inside \"Search\" by the \"Replace\" string.